Measuring Human Adaptation to AI in Decision Making: Application to Evaluate Changes after AlphaGo: A Measure of Human Adaptations to AI

-We use notations from previous literature \cite{igami2020artificial,silver2017mastering} to explain our measure more formally.
-It is defined mostly for the environment of the boardgame Go\footnote{In this setting, a reward function is very sparse only if it is realized at the terminal step. }, but it can be easily modified in any other well-defined Markov decision processes.
-State space, $\vert S \vert$, represents a set of possible situation of a game.
-In a match between human players, a human player would face many situations in $\vert S \vert$.
+\paragraph{Definition of our measure}We use notations from the previous literature \cite{igami2020artificial,silver2017mastering} to explain our measure more formally.
+It is defined mostly for the environment of the board game Go, but it can be easily modified in other well-defined dynamic decision making problems.
+State space, $\vert S \vert$, represents a set of possible states of a game.
+In a match between human players, a human player would face many states in $\vert S \vert$.
 Given $S \vert S \vert$, a human player would decide the next move.
 A human player in $k^{th}$ order observes $S_k$ (state) and decides $a_k$ (action), i.e., a position to place the stone.
-We formalize the decision rule of human players as follows:
+We simplify the decision rule of human players as follows:

-Human players would use their own evaluation parameter ($\theta^{Human}$) to diagnose how advantageous the current state is, $V(S_{k};\theta^{Human})$.
-Based on the evaluation, they would apply their own strategy or decision rule ($\sigma^{Human}$), ending up with an action, $a_k^{Human}$.
-In this decision rule, we abstract away from the complex interaction between human players.
-Instead, it is more like a single agent problem where each human player have to find an optimal choice at the given state to maximize the total reward.
-Any strategic responses from the opponent player is subsumed under the transition of the state in our decision rule.
+Human players use their own evaluation parameter ($\theta^{Human}$) to diagnose how advantageous the current state is, $V(S_{k};\theta^{Human})$.
+Based on the evaluation, they apply their own strategy or decision rule ($\sigma^{Human}$), ending up with an action, $a_k^{Human}$.
+In this decision rule, we abstract away from complex interactions between human players.
+Instead, it is more like a single agent problem where each human player has to find an optimal decision in the given state to maximize the total reward.
+Any strategic responses from the opponent human player are subsumed under the transition of the state in our decision rule.

-AI programs would also map a given state to an action by their policy network\footnote{To be precise, it chooses an action of higher expected action-value and the process is complemented with Monte Carlo Tree Search.
-Also, the dimension of state space in the boardgame Go is very large so AI programs take a few key features of each state as input.}.
-Likewise, we denote the decision rule of AI as follows:
+AI programs also map a given state to an action based on their policy network\footnote{In most cases, Deep Q network is designed to choose an action with the highest expected action-value.
+In the game of Go, that process is complemented with Monte Carlo Tree Search and AI programs choose a move with the highest playout number.
+In addition, the dimension of the state space in the board game Go is very large so AI programs take a few key features of each state as input.}.
+Although the actual process of AI decision making is as complex as human decision making, it can be simplified as follows: